Question Answering Using Neural Networks

 To generate the span-context representation of the text span, the model processes a concatenation of

-- The initial representation of the text span
+- The text span

 (NB) where U and V parameter matrices and a and b are parameter biases of the feed-forward network.